erickvneri/st-schema-python/README.md

     ...
     NotImplementedError: [grant_callback_access] - Interaction resource handler not implemented

 ---

 ### _Developer Note_.

 Before pushing any updates into the _SmartThings Schema Connector Python SDK_, please install `pytest` and execute the follwing command to run the full _test suite_.

     python3 -m pytest -p no:cacheprovider

 ---

-To learn more about _SmartThings Schema Connector_ integrations, please visit our _[main documentation](https://smartthings.developer.samsung.com/docs/devices/smartthings-schema/schema-basics.html)_
+To learn more about _SmartThings Schema Connector_ integrations, visit the _[smartThings Community Forums](https://community.smartthings.com/c/developer-programs)_.
-or share your questions at our _[Community Forums](https://community.smartthings.com/c/developer-programs)_.